DaniloLyra/danilolyra.github.io/_pages/cv.md

 Personal Information
 ======
+- From 89 (good year to be born)
 - Male, Brazilian (also has Italian Citizenship)
-- I like playing sports and running.
+- I like playing sports and running
+- Lived in many countries (Brazil --> USA --> UK --> Belgium --> Germany)

 Education
 ======